METS-Programme/ugandaemr-usermanual/upgrading.md

 1. Backup the openmrs database
 2. Delete the openmrs and openmrs_backup databases

-2.Create a new openmrs and openmrs_backup databases
+2. Create a new openmrs and openmrs_backup databases

-3.On the openmrs database run the following scripts:
+3. On the openmrs database run the following scripts:
   * new-install.sql - this one creates a blank database for UgandaEMR
   * concept_dictionary script - use the latest version

-4.Restart your computer so that UgandaEMR can start
+4. Restart your computer so that UgandaEMR can start

-5.Run the upgrade again
+5. Run the upgrade again

 #### Error starting uploaded module